swellaby/generator-swell/docs/BOILERPLATE.md

 ## Directory Structure & Files
 The generator will create the following boilerplate directory structure and files for you.
 Note that if you pick a different project type, then the generator may create additional files and/or directories for you.
-Also note that you won't have the 'node_modules' directory if you tell the generator to not install dependencies for your project (*and if you tell the generator you want [VS Code content][vscode-doc], then the node_modules directory will be hidden by default*)
+Also note that you won't have the 'node_modules' directory if you tell the generator to not install dependencies for your project (*and if you tell the generator you want [VS Code content][vscode-doc], then the node_modules directory will be hidden by default in VS Code*)

 Here is what you will see in VS Code if you have the generator include VS Code Files (*again note that node_modules is intentionally hidden in VS Code settings*):
 ![VS Code Directory Structure][boilerplate-vscode-dir-image]